Skip to main content

 • 5% plus the local inflation rate (CPI)

-In most cases, this results in a maximum annual increase between 7%–10%, depending on inflation.
+In most cases, this results in a maximum annual rent increase between 7%–10%, depending on inflation.

-Landlords are also limited to one rent increase every 12 months, so it’s important to plan your timing and strategy carefully.
+Landlords are also limited to one rent increase every 12 months.
+It's important to plan your timing and strategy carefully while being sufficiently aware of what the California Tenant Protection Act does and does not allow.

 Mandatory Landlord Disclosures

-Before a tenant signs a lease in California, landlords must share specific information about the rental property investment
+Before a tenant signs a lease or rental agreement in California, landlords must share specific information about the rental property investment

 Required disclosures include: